Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

 ## I want to use my local data instead of needing a `Scenario`

-The `csm-orc run` command comes with a parameter `--skip-step` that can be set in an environment variable `CSM_SKIP_STEPS` which allow to define a list of steps that will be ignored during the run.
+The `csm-orc run` command comes with an optional parameter `--skip-step` that can be set in an environment variable `CSM_SKIP_STEPS`.
+This parameter can be given a list of steps that will be ignored during the run.

-Since the "only" step used to download distant data from our run is `DownloadScenarioData` we can simply run locally by skipping it
+Since the "only" step used to download distant data from our run is `DownloadScenarioData` we can simply run locally by skipping it:

 ```bash title="Running only the SimulationRun step"
 csm-orc run --skip-step DownloadScenarioData --skip-step ApplyParameters code/run_templates/orchestrator_tutorial_2/run.json